-You are responsible for preparing and submitting your application to the Secretary of the FC for the institution to which your office or post is assigned via the online portal and by the deadline date specified in the Timetable.
+You are responsible for preparing and submitting your application to the Secretary of the FC for the institution to which your office or post is assigned via the online portal and by the deadline specified in the Timetable.
+You should complete the relevant online application and provide evidence and examples that best support your case for promotion/progression and clearly demonstrate how you meet the Assessment Criteria, referring to the Indicators of Excellence for guidance.
+This section sets out certain requirements relating to the form and basic content of required information.

-Applicants are expected to apply the principles of the San Francisco Declaration of Research Assessment (DORA).
+You are expected to apply the principles of the San Francisco Declaration of Research Assessment (DORA).
 More information on DORA can be viewed here.

-Those who applied for the same office in the previous year's exercise (2023) will be considered re-applicants.
+Those who applied for the same office in the previous year's exercise (2024) will be considered re-applicants.
 Please refer to the section on references for further details.

 When completing the application form via the applicant portal, you will be guided through the following sections of the form: